csswizardry/csswizardry.github.com/_posts/2014-01-07-extending-silent-classes-in-sass.md

 that I would really recommend you read; it will give this post a lot more context.

-In short, a common problem with `@extend` is that it will indiscriminately extend _every_ instance of a matching selector that it finds.
+In short, **a common problem with `@extend` is that it will indiscriminately extend _every_ instance of a matching selector that it finds**.
 For example, if you author this:

     .foo {